In a Nutshell:

-Understanding Digital Transformation in Insurance
+What is Digital Transformation in Insurance?

 Digital transformation in insurance means using modern technology to make insurance work better.